 Located between the New York, New York and the Monte Carlo Hotels, the Las Vegas Park is a great place to relax and people watch.
 Check out the 40-foot tall Bliss Dance sculpture before catching one of the many free events in the park.
 Visit their page for more information.

-8. Experience the Freemont Street Experience
+8. A Must Do In Vegas for First-Timers: Enjoy the Freemont Street Experience

 9. Visit the Marjorie Barrick Museum